Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/04a_ProcessActions.md

     > [Info] A different queue type can be selected by editing an action in the workflow editor.

 - *Defer until*
     Next point in time when the action is being tried.
 This setting depends on the action and is not available in all actions.
-It is also filled if a user executes a manual action and sets a follow-up date.
+It is also filled when a user performs a manual action and sets a follow-up date.

 -  *Duration*
     Processing time of the process action in seconds.